What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Conclusion

-Bass will try to eat almost anything that is smaller than they are, including mice, rats, insects, crawfish, birds, other fish, and salamanders.
+Bass will try to eat almost anything smaller than themselves, including mice, rats, insects, crawfish, birds, other fish, and salamanders.
 They have fantastic eyesight, a sense of hearing, and can smell things pretty well.

 Bass, both largemouth and smallmouth, are predatory fish that have a diverse diet.
-They are opportunistic feeders and will consume a variety of prey based on availability and the specific habitat they inhabit.
+They are opportunistic feeders and will consume a variety of prey based on availability and their specific habitat.
 Here are some common food sources for bass:

 Bass primarily feeds on other fish, including smaller species such as shad, bluegill, sunfish, minnows, and crayfish.
 They are skilled ambush predators and often target injured or weakened fish.